 - Sara’s Garden: An intimate perennial garden located just above the Dedekam that is approached by a long vine-covered pergola walkway and surrounded by flowering shrubs and perennial plantings.
 The pergola is an eye catching architectural feature and focal point in the garden and remains a special naming opportunity.
 This garden has substantial architectural and hardscape elements.
 Fundraising is ongoing and monies donated may specifically go to this project upon request.

-Join us in maintaining the existing gardens and programs and growing the garden in 2012.
+Join us in maintaining the existing gardens and programs and growing the garden.